cybertraining-dsc/su22-reu-385/time-series-prediction/stationary-and-nonstationary-timeseries/stationary-and-nonstationary.md

 The KPSS test's authors defined the null hypothesis as the process being trend stationary, as opposed to an alternate hypothesis of a unit root series.

  The following example showcase the KPSS test.
-It is copied from [@stationary].
+It is copied from [@www-stationary].

 ```python
 import pandas as pd